-AMSI BioInfoSummer 2016 would like to thank the following sponsors for their support:
+AMSI BioInfoSummer 2018 would like to thank the following sponsors for their support:

-AMSI is the collaborative enterprise of Australia’s mathematical sciences.
+The Australian Mathematical Sciences Institute (AMSI) is the collaborative enterprise of Australia’s mathematical sciences.
 It exists to give independence to our disciplines and provide infrastructure so that we can take initiatives on the national and international stage.

 The Department of Education and Training is responsible for national policies and programmes that help Australians access quality and affordable early child care and childhood education, school education, higher education, vocational education and training, international education and research.

 The University of Western Australia (UWA) was established in 1911 as the State’s first university.
 It was also the first free university in the British Empire, actively promoting equal access to tertiary education for all social classes.
 More than 100 years later, the University is now home to four faculties, their attendant schools, and many research institutions and centres.

 From our beginnings as a free-thinking university to the global centre for learning, teaching, research and industry we are today, Murdoch University has never lost sight of our purpose.
 With more than 23,000 students and 1,700 staff from across 90 different countries, we are proud to be recognised for the impact that our free-thinking graduates, life-changing research, and innovative campus and industry developments have made – both in Western Australia and around the world.

 Established in 1991, Edith Cowan University (ECU) has grown rapidly into a quality university with excellent student satisfaction and internationally recognised research.
 The School of Science offers a diverse range of industry-relevant courses in the areas of computing, information science, security science, biology, environmental science, chemistry, mathematics and physics.